AviatrixSystems/Docs/HowTos/fortigate_bootstrap_example.rst

 Launch the instance.
 Wait for 15 minutes for it to boot up and initialize.

-Login to the HTTPS interface of the public IP with username "admin", password "Aviatrix123#"
+Login to the HTTPS interface of the public IP with username "admin" and the password specified in the example init.conf file.
+You should change the username and password after the initial login.

 5. Configure Static Routes